vidyadharbendre/learn_C_using_examples/05_FormatSpecifier_scanf/05_Type_Specifiers/01_DataTypes/01_Integer/03_long/README.md

 ## Description

-In this example, we have declared a `long` variable named `indiaPopulation`, which represents the estimated population of India in the year 2023.
-When we use the `%ld` format specifier in the `printf` statement, it tells the program to print a `long` integer, matching the data type of the `indiaPopulation` variable.
-The output will display the population of India in 2023 as a `long` integer.

-### Scenario 1: India's Population
+This program serves as a practical example of how to work with data types in C, specifically focusing on the `long` data type.
+It declares three `long` variables to represent population figures and effectively demonstrates the use of data type specifiers, `scanf` for user input, and `printf` for output.

+In this program:

-- `indiaPopulationWithoutL` and `indiaPopulationWithL` demonstrate the use of `long` for India's population, one without and one with the `L` suffix.
+- 'indiaPopulationWithoutL' and 'indiaPopulationWithL' represent India's population, one without and one with the 'L' suffix.

-### Scenario 2: Estimated Number of Stars

-- `populationOfStars` demonstrates the use of `long` with the `L` suffix for the estimated number of stars in a galaxy.
+- 'populationOfStars' demonstrates the use of `long` integers for the estimated number of stars in a galaxy.

-This example illustrates how to use `long` with and without the `L` suffix for different scenarios where the size of the integer literal and data type declaration matters.
+This example showcases:

+1. The role of data types in variable declarations.
+2. Accepting user input using `scanf` with `%ld` data type specifiers.
+3. Displaying variables using `printf` with `%ld` data type specifiers.

+Learn how to work with data types effectively and see how user input and program output are managed in C.

 ## Running the Program